Snakes And Their Tongues: 10 Different Styles

 Tongue: purple, ends at blue.

-This 80cm species really can’t decide on is colours.
+This southeast Asian pitviper really can’t decide on its colours.
 It’s mainly green, but with a vivid red stripe down its flanks.
-There are blue-black cracks visible between its scales, and also the occasional white dot on the red line.
-Its tongue meanwhile, is a mixture of purple and blue.
+There’s blue-black cracks visible between its scales, and also the occasional white dot on the red line.
+Its tongue, meanwhile, is a mixture of dense purple and blue.

-Trimeresurus fucatus lives in southern Thailand and peninsular Malaysia, and is most common on the island of Pulau Langkawi.
-They love to rest on branches and have densely coloured scales that barely reflect a camera’s flash.
+Trimeresurus fucatus lives in southern Thailand and peninsular Malaysia, and is particularly common on the island of Pulau Langkawi.
+They love to rest on branches, and have densely coloured scales that barely reflect a camera’s flash.
 Some believe that fucatus means “with make up” in Latin, referencing their colourful face.

 This species is venomous like all Trimeresurus pitvipers, but the exact qualities are unresearched.
-The family is generally cytotoxic, tearing through skin tissue but without being neurotoxic.
-The Siamese peninsular pitviper is dangerous, and its rich blue tongue should only be viewed from a distance.
+The Trimeresurus clan is generally cytotoxic, tearing through skin tissue with aplomb, but without being neurotoxic.
+Either way, the Siamese peninsular pitviper is undoubtedly dangerous, and its rich blue tongue should only be viewed from a distance.
+This is a moderate to small pitviper, with a record of just 86cm.

-Other family members: the white-lipped pitviper is the most common member, being abundant all over Thailand.
-This version also has a purple tongue, but sometimes near black.
+Close relatives: the white lipped pitviper is the most common Trimeresurus member, with plentiful populations in Bangkok and the whole of Thailand.
+This version also has a purple tongue, but sometimes near black

 4 California red-sided garter snake